lmasur/wild-rice/README.md

        id="kNjTsmfImeY"
        title="Why Manoomin is so expensive">

+## Location of Wild Rice species in North America

+antioxidant, and antimicrobial properties that made it attractive to both the indigenous Guaraní people and to Spanish colonial settlers.
+After being dried, roasted, and powdered, mate leaves are used to prepare a hot or cold beverage, also known as mate or Paraguayan Tea.
+The loose powder is typically steeped in hot water and strained through a <span data-click-image-zoomto="212,231,462,467"> metallic straw</span>, or bombilla, shared by many people, passing from mouth to mouth.
+During the 19th century, the drink became associated with South American gauchos.
+The same mate and bombilla are shared in social gatherings, a habit that has endured despite recent public health campaigns to prevent COVID-19 pandemic.

+Use Wikidata and the unique identifier to find a map.
+Or Go to GoogleMaps, left click, and copy coordinates.
+See below.

+<param ve-map center="36.144631251519826, -86.79027462424366"
+       zoom=2>

 ## Imbedding a plant specimen from JSTOR Global Plants

 Go to https://plants.jstor.org/ then search for your plant.
 Once you have chosen a specimen, click "open viewer" on the left and use that ID for the code below.